JayminGajera/jaymingajera/README.md

 🌱 I’m MERN stack developer and good knowledge about core of computer engineering.

-👨‍💻 I created Web app using MERN technology -- https://studynotion-edtech-rho.vercel.app/
+👨‍💻 My Portfolio web application -- https://jaymingajera-portfolio.vercel.app/

-📫 contect me in Linkedin--https://www.linkedin.com/in/jaymingajera/
+📫 contect me in Linkedin -- https://www.linkedin.com/in/jaymingajera/

 💻 I do problem solving on leetcode, you can check it out -- https://leetcode.com/Gajera_jaymin/